 W-E-M has a closed lunch program.
 School lunch food or drink and food/drink brought into school must be consumed in the cafeteria.
-When a student's account has a balance of \$4.00, a slip will be given to the student by the lunchroom clerk.
-When the account is in deficit, the student will not be allowed to charge a lunch or breakfast.
-Students will be given a peanut butter sandwich or cheese sandwich for 1 day and be expected to bring lunch money the following day.
+When the account is in deficit, the student will not be allowed to charge a la cart options.